 Workshops & Training

-We believe that education is one of our greatest tools in working to eliminate homophobia, transphobia, and other forms of oppression that Two Spirit, Trans, and Queer people experience.
+We believe that education is one of our greatest tools in working to eliminate homophobia, transphobia, gender based violence, and other forms of oppression that Two Spirit, Trans, and Queer people experience.

-Our education team uses a variety of materials, activities, and styles in order to effectively engage with any audience.
+Our education approach uses a variety of materials, activities, and styles in order to effectively engage with audiences.

 fyrefly@outsaskatoon.ca